gridengine/gridengine/doc/README-Autoinstall.txt

 -------------------------

    During the automatic installation, the user is not asked for any question.
-No message will be displayed on the terminal After the installation you will find a log file in $SGE_ROOT/$SGE_CELL/spool.
+No message will be displayed on the terminal.
+After the installation you will find a log file in $SGE_ROOT/$SGE_CELL/spool/qmaster.
    The name is: install_hostname_<combination of date time>.log Here you can find information about the used configuration and about errors during installation.
-In case of serious errors, it can be impossible for the installation script to move the log file into the spool directory, then please have a look into the /tmp/ dir.
-There you can also find the install logs
+In case of serious errors, it can be impossible for the installation script to move the log file into the spool directory (eg. the qmaster spooling could not be created), then please have a look into the /tmp dir.
+There you can also find the install logs.
+The name of the install.log file will be shown at the end of the autoinstallation.

+   Common Errors:

+   The auto installation mostly breaks on the following errors.

+   The <sge_cell> directory exists.
+This is a kind of security, because during the autoinstall, the user can't stop the procedure in time, if he has enterd the wrong <sge_cell>.
+So we can make sure, that no necessary date will be lost.

+   The berkeley db spooling directory exists.
+This is the same like
+   <sge_cell>.
+Data of other SGE installations can be deleted.
+   -> the installations stops to make sure, no date will be lost.

+   The execution host installation seems to run very well, but the execution daemon is not started, or no load values are shown.
+   (eg. qhost).
+Please check, if user root is allowd to rsh/ssh to the other host, without entering the password.
+   To use the autoinstallation without giving root the permissions to rsh/ssh to any other host without a password use the installation as described below.

    For a automatic installation it is recommended, that root has the right to connect via rsh/ssh to the different hosts, without asking for a